Esri/arcgis-runtime-samples-android/java/transforms-by-suitability/README.md

 ## How to use the sample

+Check the checkbox to order the list of transformations by suitability for the map extent, if desired.
 Select a transformation from the list to see the result of projecting the point from EPSG:27700 to EPSG:3857 using that transformation.
 The result is shown as a red cross; you can visually compare the original blue point with the projected red cross.

-Select 'Consider current extent' to limit the transformations that are appropriate for the current extent.

 If the selected transformation is not usable (has missing grid files) then an error is displayed.

 ## How it works